 I joined the University of Toronto School of Continuing Studies in January 2017 after stints at the University of Victoria and the University of Manitoba.
 Earlier in my career I worked as a lawyer and a management consultant, and I have taught a variety of continuing education courses.
 I have served on the boards of CAUCE (Canadian Association for University Continuing Education) and UPCEA (University Professional and Continuing Education Association) and served as President of CAUCE for a term.

 Amy M. Baier, M.Ed

-I liaise with School of Continuing Studies' leadership team, Deans of other divisions, and senior members of the university to relay and gather information, prepare reports, coordinate responses to emerging issues, and handle other items that may require attention from the Dean.
-Roughly 13 of my 15 years of experience in higher education are at the University of Toronto.
+In my current role, I provide strategic vision and leadership for SCS’s strategic communications and marketing initiatives.
+I love working in a university environment and roughly 14 of my 16 years of experience in higher education are here at the University of Toronto.
 As the granddaughter of two WWII veterans, I’m fiercely passionate about what I simply term “remembrance.”
-A family history buff, in 2017 I consolidated my family research into a 300+ page book.
+A family history buff, in 2017, I consolidated my family research into a 300+ page book.
 My favourite place to travel is Italy, and once upon a time, I taught ancient Roman history courses on Pompeii and Herculaneum here at SCS.